satyajitsingh/n-elk/README.md

 Please refer to the following documentation page for more details about how to configure Logstash inside Docker
 containers: [Configuring Logstash for Docker][ls-docker].

-### How to disable paid features

-Switch the value of Elasticsearch's `xpack.license.self_generated.type` setting from `trial` to `basic` (see [License settings][trial-license]).

-You can also cancel an ongoing trial before its expiry date — and thus revert to a basic license — either from the [License Management][license-mngmt] panel of Kibana, or using Elasticsearch's [Licensing APIs][license-apis].

 ### How to scale out the Elasticsearch cluster

 Follow the instructions from the Wiki: [Scaling out Elasticsearch](https://github.com/deviantony/docker-elk/wiki/Elasticsearch-cluster)